 The Society is thankful for the donation of this map storage cabinet.

-Another welcome addition is our new window sign which has changeable letters.
+Another welcome addition is our new window sign, which has changeable letters.

-The Society is very pleased to have acquired eight new office chairs, which are being used in our research and project rooms.
+We are very pleased to have acquired eight new office chairs, which are being used in our research and project rooms.

 We want to thank all the volunteers, contributors and purchasers for helping to make our "Inside Sale" a success.
 We are a 501c3 non-profit organization.
 We have no paid staff and depend on membership, donations, grants and the sale of our yearly publication "The Heritage" to fund our organization.
 We have made big advancements in the past year, including for the first time, Internet and an an office phone.
 Our phone number is 501-229-1600.
 (See our CONTACT page for more ways to contact us).
 Our volunteers are working diligently to set up our library, better organize our filing system and arrange the furnishings at the Heritage House to make every space more usable.
 Please contact us if you can help in anyway.